apache/skywalking/docs/en/setup/README.md

 ## Setup backend
-Follow [backend setup document](backend/backend-language-agent-setup.md) to understand and config the backend for different scenarios, and open advanced features.
+Follow [backend and UI setup document](backend/backend-ui-setup.md) to understand and config the backend for different scenarios, and open advanced features.